-LASALLIAN STUDENT LIFE OFFICE
+LASALLIAN STUDENT LIFE OFFICE (LSLO)

-MISSION STATEMENT
+LSLO MISSION STATEMENT

 The foundation of the Lasallian educational mission is the spiritual development of students, rooted in the Catholic tradition.
-The Lasallian Student Life Program at Christian Brothers unifies and promotes the faith, service and community aspects of our school, providing a dynamic and diverse opportunity for student participation.
+The Lasallian Student Life Program at Christian Brothers unifies and promotes the faith, service, and community aspects of our school, providing a dynamic and diverse opportunity for student participation.
 This program meets Christian Brothers' need for a vital and viable student life experience through which students develop leadership skills, are empowered to take pride and ownership of their school, and sponsor programs that meet their needs.
 This model manifests the Lasallian core principles, helping students to know, articulate and live the mission of our school.

 Christian Brothers Lasallian Student Life Office consists of three integral components in a single program: faith, service, and community.
-Together, the Lasallian Student Life Office works collaboratively with students to organize, promote and present multiple student events and experiences throughout the year.
-Students will be given an authentic experience of spiritual growth, an experience of service to the community, and participation in the communal and fraternal life of the school.
+Together, the Lasallian Student Life Office works collaboratively with students to organize, promote, and present multiple student events and experiences throughout the year.
+Students will be given an authentic experience of spiritual growth, service to the community, and participation in the communal and fraternal life of the school.
+The LSLO is located in Room 106.

-The LSO works to experience and encourage student life at Christian Brothers High School through the experience of works of faith, charity, and community.
-The LSLO develops an environment of spiritual growth, personal relationship with Christ, and works to promote a communal life through the experience of their community, immersion into acts of service, and communal life through ministry and worship.
+The LSLO works to create a positive Christ-centered student life at Christian Brothers High School through the experience of works of faith, charity, and community.
+The LSLO develops an environment of spiritual growth, a personal relationship with Christ, and works to promote a communal life through the experience of their community, immersion into acts of service, and through ministry and worship.